Aditi Tatkare

 Aditi Varda Sunil Tatkare (born 16 March 1988) is an Indian politician from Maharashtra, affiliated with the Nationalist Congress Party.
 She currently serves as the Cabinet Minister for Women and Child Development in the Government of Maharashtra.
 She has been serving as the Member of the Legislative Assembly for Shrivardhan since 2019.

 Early life and education

-Tatkare was born on 16 March 1988 in Mumbai to Sunil Tatkare, a senior NCP leader and Member of Parliament for Raigad, and Varda Tatkare.
+Tatkare was born on 16 March 1988 in Mumbai to Sunil Tatkare, a senior politician from Raigad, and Varda Tatkare.
 She grew up in Kolad and Roha in Raigad district.
 She completed a Bachelor of Arts in Political Science from Jai Hind College in 2009 and a Master of Arts in Political Science from the University of Mumbai in 2011.

 Political career

 Tatkare began her political journey by serving as the President of the Raigad District Council from 2017 to 2019.

 In 2019, she was elected as the Member of the Legislative Assembly for the Shrivardhan constituency, succeeding her cousin Avadhut Tatkare, and was re-elected in 2024.
 From 30 December 2019 to 29 June 2022, she served as Minister of State in the Thackeray government with portfolios including Law and Judiciary, Industries, Mining, Tourism, Horticulture, Sports and Youth Welfare, Protocol and Information and Public Relations.
 She was also the Guardian Minister for Raigad district from 2020 to 2022.
 On 27 June 2022, she was given additional charge of Ports Development, Khar Land Development, Special Assistance, Cultural Affairs, and School Education for a brief period until 29 June 2022.

 On 2 July 2023, following the Nationalist Congress Party split, she was appointed as the Cabinet Minister for Women and Child Development in the Shinde-Fadnavis government and continues in the same role in the Third Fadnavis ministry from December 2024.
 She also served as the Guardian Minister of Gondia district from 21 June 2024 to 26 November 2024.

 As part of her role, she oversees the Mukhyamantri Majhi Ladki Bahin Yojana, a Maharashtra government scheme providing financial assistance to economically disadvantaged women.
 During her tenure, audits were conducted to identify ineligible beneficiaries, including duplicate accounts, male applicants, and overlapping beneficiaries of other schemes.
 Reports indicate that over 26 lakh ineligible accounts were identified and removed, and over 12,000 accounts of men who allegedly received benefits intended for women were scrutinized to prevent misuse.
 She has also issued clarifications that the scheme’s criteria remain unchanged.